WSU-janderson/project6-multiset-design-microsand1/MultisetInventory.md

 * sorting
 * search function

-therefore my design needs to store items with the same name with information such as item amount and needs to be expandable and retractable.
+therefore, my design needs to store items with the same name with information such as item amount and needs to be expandable and retractable.

-for this reason i'll be using **Sequence\<string>\**
+for this reason, i'll be using **Sequence\<string>\**

 ---
 ## Why Sequence